alvinrumbaoa/inventory-monitor/README.md

 Inadequate Software:
 To scale inventory management software to support complex logistics, it needs to integrate with your existing business process platforms.
 The difficult task is choosing from hundreds of inventory management solutions and mastering a host of features that require training and ongoing support.

+20 Solutions to Overcome Inventory Management Challenges Inventory management is immensely complex.
+Here are some solutions to the common inventory management challenges listed above.

+Centralized Tracking:
+Consider upgrading to tracking software that provides automated features for re-ordering and procurement.
+Inventory management platforms provide centralized, cloud-based databases for accurate, automatic inventory updates and real-time data backup.

+Transparent Performance:
+Measure and report warehouse performance metrics like inventory turnover, customer satisfaction and order processing speed to overcome warehouse inefficiencies.
+Share this data with employees and suppliers.

+Stock Auditing:
+Frequent stock auditing processes, like daily cycle counting, reduce human error and provide more accurate, up-to-date inventory data for managing cash flow.
+Organize audits by category and cycle count smaller inventory samples on a predictable schedule for more accurate financial data.

+Demand Forecasting:
+Some inventory management platforms include demand forecasting tools.
+This feature integrates with accounting and sales data to help you predict demand and schedule orders based on shifting customer preferences, material availability or seasonal trends.

+Add Imagery:
+Add images with product descriptions in your inventory database to improve purchasing and receiving processes, enhance accuracy and prevent misplaced inventory.

+Go Paperless:
+Give employees the right inventory tools for the job.
+They need software to replace manual inventory documentation, and paperless transactions for invoices and purchase orders.

+Preventive Control:
+Implement stock control systems to manage problem inventory, such as perishable stock, fragile equipment or obsolete materials.
+Perform regular preventive maintenance on machinery and equipment stock in storage if required by the manufacturer.
+Catalog data on problem stock location, cost and quantity to monitor shelf life and prevent waste.

+Measure Service Levels:
+Monitor and track supplier data, such as shipment errors, damaged or defective products and missed delivery appointments.
+Measure your supplier’s performance to find and fix supply chain disruptions, reduce complexity and streamline logistics.

+Optimize Space:
+Use inventory management systems with warehouse management features to optimize storage space and inventory flow.
+Categorize inventory storage down to shelf, bin and compartment, and automate order picking, packing and shipping workflows.

+Automate Reorders:
+Backordered inventory delays production and creates poor customer experiences.
+Use inventory management software to set automatic reorder points based on preset stock levels and current availability to avoid overselling.

+Safety Stock:
+Maintain safety stock to offset supply chain disruptions and help manage increased lead times due to shifting international competition for raw materials.
+Proper inventory planning helps operations adapt to dynamic global supply chains.

+Classify Inventory:
+Create inventory classifications to manage changing trends, such as packaging initiatives to reduce plastic waste.
+Categorize stock by packaging type, dimensions and product.
+Use this information to control shipping costs and storage location better.

+Multi-Location Warehousing:
+Use multi-location warehouse management features to track and control expanding inventories.
+Take advantage of receiving and put-away schedules with automated inventory tracking alerts and scheduling features that keep tabs on warehouse location and in-transit inventory.

+Leverage Lead Times:
+Take lead times into account when placing orders for high-demand stock.
+Track and manage your high-demand inventory using cycle counting data to set automatic reorder points and average lead time to preventing stockouts.

+Reduce Human Error:
+Use inventory control processes like blind receiving with barcodes and mobile scanners to prevent human error, inventory manipulation and shrinkage due to theft or negligence.

+Plan Demand:
+Use an inventory management system with advanced demand forecasting and reporting features to prioritize your top inventory.
+Take into account the availability of the top 20% of inventory that generates 80% of your customer demand.
+To learn more about inventory planning and demand forecasting, read our essential guide to inventory planning.

+Subcontract Expertise:
+Consider outsourcing to an expert in inventory management.
+Contract in-person training and provide online support to help employees follow best practices for working with technical inventory management software features.

+Dashboard Collaboration:
+Introduce dashboards with simple interfaces that show real-time inventory data.
+Having everything on one screen helps remove communication barriers across accounting, sales and warehouse operations.

+Productivity Tools:
+All the information you need about your inventory can be in your pocket.
+With mobile solutions and cloud-based software, you can control inventory and improve your warehouse productivity from anywhere in the world.

+Update Platforms:
+Upgrading to a cloud-based inventory management platform doesn’t just give all the latest features.
+You get to take advantage of the vendor’s expertise and training while it’s being implemented.